The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be scary if you’ve never done it before.

 - Always purchase travel insurance before you leave.
 You never know if you’ll trip over cobblestones or pick up an exotic virus.
 Check to make sure pre-existing conditions are covered if that’s an issue.

-- Make sure to have all your medical and financial information on you at all times.
+- Have your medical and financial information available in an emergency.
 Include a contact number for someone at home in case of an emergency.
-Take an ample supply of any medications you need as they may not be available where you are traveling.
+Take an ample supply of any medications you need as they may not be available in other countries.

 - Learn key phrases of the language where you are traveling such as “Where is the bathroom?”
 “Help!”
 Or, “I have a food allergy.”
-There are apps you can use to translate and also devices such as the Vasco Translator that comes with its own SIM card.
+There are apps you can use to translate.
+The Vasco Translator looks like a smartphone.
+It translates over 200 languages and comes with its own SIM card giving you free lifetime WIFI.

-- If you venture out on your own to go to a bar or nightclub, check with the place you are staying to see if it’s in a safe area or if it has a bad reputation.
-Always have an exit plan in case there is a problem and don’t walk at night by yourself.
+- If you venture out alone to go to a bar or nightclub, check with the place you are staying to see if it’s in a safe area or has a bad reputation.
+Always have an exit plan in case a problem arises and you don’t walk at night by yourself.

 - Stick with legitimate transportation options.
 If you’re not on a tour that takes you from place to place, beware of rouge cab companies that may take advantage of you or rob you.
 If you’re in a train station and are approached by someone who offers to help you, beware.
 They may try to extort money from you.
 Only ask legitimate employees or guards for help.